TheOdinProject/curriculum/CONTRIBUTING.md

 ### Creating Statically Links

+Only do this bit once the PR to add the image file(s) to the repository has been merged.

 1. Go to the PR that added the image(s) to the repo.
 1. Right-click the commit ID where it was merged and select `copy link`.